Nurse Maly’s Story: From Growing Up In A Rural Village To Becoming a Healthcare Leader

 Meet Nurse Maly

-Maly Chittaphai's path to healthcare leadership began in one of only six Kasak villages left in rural Laos.
-In this rural place, access to medical care was non-existent.
+Nurse Maly’s journey to healthcare leadership began in one of the last six remaining Kasak villages in rural Laos, where medical care was nearly non-existent.
 Growing up watching her father manage chronic asthma without proper healthcare resources ignited her passion to become a nurse.

 Nurse Maly is the first Lao national appointed as Nursing Director at Lao Friends Hospital for Children, a milestone that reflects our commitment to a locally led, sustainable healthcare system in Laos.
-Her leadership embodies our mission to empower local professionals to lead and deliver high-quality care: healthcare for Lao people, by Lao people.
+Her growth to leadership embodies our mission to empower local professionals to lead and deliver healthcare for Lao people, by Lao people.

-Maly now leads our pediatric nursing team with the same dedication and resilience that have defined her remarkable path from a remote village to a national role in child healthcare.
+Maly now leads our pediatric nursing team with the same resilience that has defined her path from a remote village to a leadership role in child healthcare.

 Read her full story below.